Shadowrun (2007 video game): Release

 On September 12, 2007, FASA Studio announced its closure.
 On January 7, 2008, it was announced that the dedicated servers hosted by Microsoft for PC users would be available until at least the beginning of February 2008, at which time plans for their future support would be evaluated.
 The official Shadowrun forums were closed on January 31, 2008, and the announcement also stated the Shadowrun.com domain name would soon be transferred to Smith & Tinker, the company which licensed the electronic entertainment rights for Shadowrun from Microsoft.

 On December 15, 2009, the game was made available on the Games on Demand store for Games for Windows – Live, and was the second game to allow for Windows users to play with Xbox 360 users (the first being Final Fantasy XI in 2006).
 A Games for Windows – Live update released on November 15, 2010, changed the voice codec used by the platform.
 As a result, Shadowrun players on Windows and Xbox 360 can no longer hear each other in-game (though they can still hear other players on the same platform).
 It was later cracked to work on Windows XP, confirming speculation that it was intentionally limited to Windows Vista.

 Reception

 The game received "mixed or average" reviews on both platforms according to the review aggregation website Metacritic.
 In Japan, where the Xbox 360 version was ported for release on June 21, 2007, Famitsu gave it a score of 28 out of 40, while Famitsu X360 gave it a score of one seven, two eights, and one seven for a total of 30 out of 40.

+Vicious Sid of GamePro said of the Xbox 360 version, "For $30 or $40, Shadowrun would be a worthwhile online shooter, even if it is a little rough around the edges.
+As it stands, it's hard to make a glowing recommendation about a $60 game that includes virtually no offline mode, lacks variety in its weapons and match types, and suffers from rookie blunders in terms of presentation and interface.
+It all points to a rushed, chaotic development cycle."
+A little later, however, Brian Newton said of the PC version, "Those able to play Shadowrun with an open mind and invest the time to learn the game will find one of the deeper online FPS games to date.
+The fine-tuned balance of the numerous powers and technology throws a spin on the usual formula.
+It may not be for those looking for a simple pick up and play experience, or those who aren't willing to push past its initial barriers.
+For everyone else, though, there is an experience here well worth the cost of entry that becomes more interesting the more you play and will last quite a while."